-Even in a city that is unfamiliar, it is pretty amazing how much you can experience in 24 hours if you try.
-Boston may not be a big city like New York or London, but you can still get a real taste of the city in only a single day.
+Even in a city that is unfamiliar, it is pretty amazing how much you can experience in only a day if you really try.
+But only 24 hours in Boston?
+The city may not be a big city like New York or London, but you can still get a real taste of the city in only a single day.
 Indeed, for lovers of art and history, Boston is rewarding and a lot of fun.
 You can indulge in remarkably fresh seafood, gaze at spectacular artwork, and experience firsthand a bit of the history that helped form the United States, here’s how to spend 24 hours in Boston!

 What to Do for 24 Hours in Boston

 So much to see (and eat!) and so little time!
 The most difficult part of spending only a day in Boston is limiting your activities.
 There is no shortage of interesting places to explore, especially if art and history are what pique your interest.
 The city of Boston is rich in both.
 It is home to world-class museums as well as important spots where you can walk the streets where the Founding Fathers lived and worked.

 Museum of Fine Arts, Boston

 One of the largest museums in the United States, the Museum of Fine Arts, Boston (MFA) is home to a fine collection that includes, among other things, van Gogh’s and Cassatt’s as well as ancient Egyptian artifacts and the most modern of modern art.
 Obviously, you could spend a day or more taking in all that the Must of Fine Arts has to offer.

 The museum is large but easily navigable.
 Even when there’s a crowd, you can still easily roam the museum and take in its works.
 For a single day trip, focus on the areas of the collection that particularly interest you.